Consciousness

 Neuroscience of Consciousness

 These books explore consciousness through brain science.
 They cover neural correlates of consciousness (NCC), the role of the thalamo-cortical system, integrated information theory (IIT), global workspace theory, and predictive processing frameworks.
+The standout titles here are Anil Seth's Being You: A New Science of Consciousness, which builds the case for consciousness as the brain's 'controlled hallucination,' Christof Koch's The Feeling of Life Itself on integrated information theory, and Antonio Damasio's The Feeling of What Happens on how the self and emotion arise in the body.
 The best neuroscience-oriented consciousness books are rigorous without being inaccessible, and honest about the limits of current understanding.

 Philosophy of Mind

 Philosophical approaches to consciousness include materialism (consciousness is what brains do), dualism (consciousness is separate from the physical), panpsychism (consciousness is a fundamental feature of all matter), and idealism (consciousness is primary and matter arises from it).
 Each position has sophisticated defenders and compelling arguments.
+The essential reads are David Chalmers' The Conscious Mind, which set out the hard problem in the first place, Philip Goff's Galileo's Error for the modern panpsychist case, and Thomas Nagel's Mind and Cosmos for the argument that materialism alone is incomplete.
 Philosophy of mind books help you think more clearly about consciousness even if — especially if — they do not provide definitive answers.

 Contemplative and Spiritual Perspectives